hyperledger/besu-docs/docs/private-networks/how-to/use-privacy/sign-pmts.md

 # Sign privacy marker transactions

 You can sign privacy marker transactions (PMTs) with either a random key or a specified key.
-To sign privacy marker transactions with a specified private key, use [`--privacy-marker-transaction-signing-key-file`](../../reference/cli/options.md#privacy-marker-transaction-signing-key-file) when starting Hyperledger Besu.
+To sign privacy marker transactions with a specified private key, use [`--privacy-marker-transaction-signing-key-file`](../../reference/cli/options.md#privacy-marker-transaction-signing-key-file) when starting Besu.

 :::note